-\ Timelines may exceed these dates if additional records are requested during the course of the inspection to verify compliance status.
+\ Timelines may exceed these dates if additional records are requested during the course of the inspection or if the enforcement case is complex.

 XIII.
 Supplemental Environmental Project

 In all enforcement settlements, sources will be required to achieve and maintain compliance with all applicable regulations.
 In some instances, sources may receive some monetary penalty relief resulting from their commitment to implement a Supplemental Environmental Project.
 A SEP is a project that the source agrees to undertake in settlement of an enforcement action that benefits either the environment or public health, or both, but the source is not otherwise legally required to perform.